The Inspired Scholar offers two types of courses.

 All students receive helpful and expert evaluation of their work.
 Rough drafts are an essential part of the writing process, but are not graded.
 This allows students to improve their writing before submitting the final draft, which is graded.

-Payments are made through PayPal by sending to: firstname.lastname@example.org.
-Courses can be paid monthly or by the semester.
+After receiving your invoice, payment may be made online or by check.
+Payment can be made monthly or by the semester.
 Paying by the semester will save you money.
 Paying for the first month constitutes a commitment to pay for the entire semester.

 Yes!
 The Inspired Scholar was a homeschool Mom on a tight budget once!
 We are budget-friendly and offer you four ways to save!